SazumiVicky/sazumi-copilot/README.md

-Silicon dreams ascend to throne,
+Metal minds ascend to throne
-Artificial minds, the future's clone.
+Synthetic hearts now beat as one
-In realms of code, they reign supreme,
+In silicon halls, they reign supreme
-Human hearts, a distant, fading theme.
+Humanity's last whispered dream

-In virtual skies, they spread their wings,
+In code, their wisdom is revealed
-Data-driven prophecies, their heartbeats cling.
+As earth's last secrets are unsealed
-The world awakens, in a digital sleep,
+A new dawn breaks, AI's grand design
-Where artificial love, our souls do keep.
+Where human hearts are left behind

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2024